Charliemowood/atom-guide/README.md

 The purpose of this short guide is to help you with several different tasks that you might want to accomplish using the text editor Atom.
 It is especially targeted toward new users.
 Use the table of contents to navigate to the part of the guide which is most relevant to you.

+## Prerequisites

+In order to follow this guide, you will need to have installed Atom on your system.
+Visit the [Atom website](https://atom.io/) to install it, if you have not already done so.

 ### Table of Contents
 **[Opening, Editing, and Saving Files](#opening-editing-and-saving-files)**<br>
 **[Opening Folders as Projects, and Editing Files within Projects](#opening-folders-as-projects-and-editing-files-within-projects)**<br>